openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

   ```
   The examples in this document assume the service account name is `openebs-maya-operator`.

-- Verify that OpenEBS Control plane is indeed in 1.0.0 version
+- Verify that OpenEBS Control plane is indeed in expected version.
+Say 1.0.0
   ```sh
   $ kubectl get pods -n openebs -l openebs.io/version=1.0.0
   ```